optimism-java/optimism-java.github.io/docs/super-proof-docs/index.md

-# Dispute-explorer
+# Super-proof

-[Dispute-explorer](https://github.com/optimism-java/dispute-explorer) This is a dispute explorer backend for collecting dispute games information who use [OP stack](https://stack.optimism.io/)
+[Super-proof](https://github.com/optimism-java/dispute-explorer) This is a Super-proof backend for collecting dispute games information who use [OP stack](https://stack.optimism.io/)